 antibiotics commonly prescribed for use after plastic surgery

 - Cephalexin (Keflex).
-Take this three times every day until the bottle is empty.
+Take one of these three times every day after that until the bottle is empty.

 - Azithromycin (Zithromax).
-Take this medication one time every day until the bottle is empty.
+Take this medication one time every day after that until the bottle is empty.

 - Clindamycin (Cleocin).
-Take this medicine three times every day until the bottle is empty.
+Take this medicine three times every day after that until the bottle is empty.

 - Sulfamethoxazole/trimethoprim (Bactrim DS).
-Take this two times a day until the bottle is empty.
+Take this two times a day after that until the bottle is empty.

 muscle spasm medications prescribed for use after breast surgery and tummy tuck surgery

 - Tizanidine (Zanaflex).
-Take one of these every six or eight hours if you are feeling tightness from muscle cramping.
+Take one of these every eight hours if you are feeling tightness from muscle cramping.

 - Carisoprodol (Soma).
-Take one of these every six or eight hours if you feel tight from muscle cramping.
+Take one of these every eight hours if you feel tight from muscle cramping.

 - Hydrocodone with acetaminophen (Norco, Lortab).
 We rarely prescribe this medication.
-Almost no one needs anything this strong.
-If it is prescribed for you, take one or two every six or eight hours if you are having a lot of pain.
+Very few people need anything this strong.
+If it is prescribed for you, take one or two every six hours if you are having a lot of pain.

 blood thinners that may be prescribed for use after surgery